 8. Where to party on a Saturday night in London

-For a big night out, dance at London’s best clubs this Saturday.
+For a big night out, dance the night away at London’s best clubs this Saturday.
 Head to legendary institutions such as Fabric, Ministry of Sound and XOYO.
 Discover London’s vibrant LGBTQ+ community at iconic bars like Dalston Superstore, Heaven, Village Soho and Eagle London.
+Not into clubbing but still up for a little dancing and partying?
+Catch an interactive and heart-racing dance show in a fantasy club, with tickets to Magic Mike Live at the Hippodrome Casino in Leicester Square.

-Make use of London’s Night Tube, which operates across five key Tube lines including the Central, Victoria and Northern lines.
-Learn more late-night activities with the Night Tube and discover more even more ways to enjoy legendary London nightlife for an unforgettable Saturday night out.
+Make use of London’s night Tube, which operates across five key Tube lines including the Central, Victoria and Northern lines.
+Find more late-night activities on the night Tube and discover even more ways to enjoy legendary London nightlife for an unforgettable Saturday night out.

 Is Saturday a good day to visit London?